Mean-field Variational Inference via Wasserstein Gradient Flow: Preliminary Results and Problem Formulation

 The Wasserstein space $\mb W_2(\mb R^d)=\big(\ms P_2(\mb R^d), W_2\big)$ is the separable metric space that endows $\ms P_2(\mb R^d)$ with the $2$-Wasserstein metric $W_2$~\citep{ambrosio2008gradient}.
 In particular, the 2-Wasserstein distance between two distributions $\mu$ and $\nu$ in $\ms P_2(\mb R^d)$ is defined as

 where $\Pi(\mu,\nu)$ consists of all possible distributions over $\mb R^d\times\mb R^d$ with marginals $\mu$ and $\nu$, and any $\gamma\in \Pi(\mu,\nu)$ is called a coupling between $\mu$ and $\nu$.
 It can be proved (Section 5 of~\cite{santambrogio2015optimal}) that $W_2$ is indeed a metric on $\ms P_2(\mb R^d)$ and satisfies the triangle inequality; moreover, convergence with respect to $W_2$ is equivalent to the usual weak convergence of probability measures plus convergence of second moments.

-The optimization problem defining the $W_2$ metric is called the Kantorovich formulation of the optimal transport problem (KP) with quadratic cost.
-Problem (KP) always admits a solution~(Theorem 1.7,~\cite{santambrogio2015optimal}), called an optimal transport plan, which is not unique in general.
-Therefore, we cannot replace the inf in (KP) above by min.
-We use the notation $\Pi_o(\mu,\nu)$ to denote the set of all optimal transport plans.
-If one of the distributions, say $\mu$, is absolutely continuous with respect to the Lebesgue measure of $\mb R^d$, or $\mu\in\ms P_2^r(\mb R^d)$, then the optimal transport plan is unique and takes the form of $(\id,\, T^\ast)_\# \mu$ (Theorem 1.22,~\cite{santambrogio2015optimal}), implying $\nu= T^\ast_\#\mu$ (also see, e.g.~\cite{brenier1991polar,mccann1995existence}).
-Any map $T^\ast$ pushforwarding $\mu$ to $\nu$ such that $(\id,\, T^\ast)_\# \mu$ solves (KP) is called an optimal transport map from $\mu$ to $\nu$.
-In particular, if $\mu\in\ms P_2^r(\mb R^d)$, then the following Monge formulation of optimal transport problem (MP) with quadratic cost admits a unique solution as $T^\ast$,
+If one of the distributions, say $\mu$, is absolutely continuous with respect to the Lebesgue measure of $\mb R^d$, or $\mu\in\ms P_2^r(\mb R^d)$, then the optimal coupling $\gamma^\ast =(\id,\, T^\ast)_\# \mu$ is unique (Theorem 1.22,~\cite{santambrogio2015optimal}) and supported on the graph of a map $T^\ast:\,\mb R^d\to\mb R^d$, called the optimal transport map from $\mu$ to $\nu$; see Appendix~\ref{app:OPTmap} for further properties of this optimal transport map.